Essentials of a Good Software Outsourcing Agreement

-The agreement said I had to give stock in my company as well as pay cash.
-But we had never discussed stock as compensation.
-It said I had to pay $100,000 in “damages” if I ever “breached any of the covenants of the agreement.”
-But we had verbally agreed I was to pay only a couple thousand dollars per month for the services being offered.
+The agreement said I had to give stock in my company, as well as pay cash – but we had never discussed stock as compensation.
+It also stipulated that I had to pay $100,000 in “damages” if I ever “breached any of the covenants of the agreement”.
+But we had verbally agreed I was to pay only a couple of thousand dollars per month for the services being offered.

 “Oh, did you think I was just a standard moron and was going to sign it?”
-I asked.
+I replied.

-What was he thinking?
-Such a disconnect between what you agree to in person and what gets written in the agreement creates a bad impression.
-It can create a situation where the agreement is used to drive the relationship rather than the original reasons for doing business.
+What were they thinking?
+Such a disconnect between what you agree to in person and what is written in the agreement creates a bad impression, and can lead to a situation where the agreement is used to drive the relationship, rather than your reasons for doing business in the first place.

-Yes, the agreement is between corporations, theirs and yours, but ultimately, an agreement is between people.
-And no matter where people are from, my experience is they have a universal sense of fairness that you should not betray if you plan to work together for the long run.
+Yes, the agreement is between corporations – theirs and yours.
+But ultimately, an agreement is between people.
+And in my experience, there’s a universal sense of fairness that should not be betrayed if you plan to work together for the long run.

-Neither side should seek an unfair advantage through the outsourcing agreement.
-The agreement should document what you have already agreed to in principle through your discussions about the work to be performed, and how and when it will be paid for.
-It should be a clear statement of what is already agreed and should protect each other from the misinterpretations if either party is no longer in the picture.
+Neither party should seek an unfair advantage.
+An outsourcing agreement should document clearly what you have already agreed to in principle through your discussions about the work to be performed, and how and when it will be paid for.
+It should protect both parties from misinterpretations if either party is no longer in the picture.

-The buyer has the ultimate power in an outsourcing relationship because, the buyer can withhold payment.
-If your outsourcing vendor does not perform – you don’t pay them!
+The buyer has the ultimate power in an outsourcing relationship because they can withhold payment.
+If your outsourcing partner does not perform, you don’t pay them!

 Is a company in another country going to sue you over a final payment that is less than $25K or even $50K?
-Probably not because it is not worth the time, travel and legal fees required to make it happen.
-Therefore, an offshore vendor (or any vendor that is smart) will go the extra mile to make you happy with their services to ensure you pay them.
+Probably not, because it is not worth the time, travel and legal fees required to make it happen.
+Therefore, an offshore partner (or any partner that is smart) will go the extra mile to make you happy with their services, to make sure they get paid.

-Should you take advantage of them and not pay them even if they do a good job?
+Should you take advantage of them and not pay, even if they do a good job?
 Of course not!
-If that is how you run your business then delete this eZine and please don’t call me.
+If that is how you run your business, then delete this eZine and please don’t call me.

-Most outsourcing agreements have two parts - a main agreement and then separate exhibits for each project or programming engagement.
+Most outsourcing agreements have two parts: a main agreement, and separate exhibits for each project or programming engagement.
 The main agreement covers basic legal terms and definitions.
-It is the contract that governs the relationship between your company and the outsourcing vendor.
+It is the contract that governs the relationship between your company and the outsourcing partner.

 Your main agreement should include these elements:

-- Non-disclosure Obligations - defines your proprietary and confidential information and agreement not to disclose it
+Non-disclosure obligations:defines your proprietary and confidential information, and agrees not to disclose it

-- Term and Termination - the time length of the agreement and the rights for each side to end it
+Term and termination: the time length of the agreement and the rights of each party to end it

-- No Conflict of Interest - neither side agrees to enter into other agreements that conflict with this one
+No conflict of interest: neither party agrees to enter into other agreements that conflict with this one

-- Force Majeure - limits the liability of both parties if work is interrupted by major acts of natural disasters like fire, flood and hurricane or man-made causes such as war, terrorism and government regulation or restriction
+Force majeure: limits the liability of both parties if work is interrupted by major acts of natural disasters such as fire, flood and hurricane or man-made causes such as war, terrorism and government regulation or restriction

-- Assignment - the outsourcing vendor should be restricted from contracting out (or outsourcing your work) to another vendor without your written permission
+Assignment:the outsourcing partner should be restricted from contracting out (or outsourcing your work) to another party without your written permission